dnstech/tf-dnstech/canny/README.md

 #### Results

 ```
-OpenCV: 4.7812 seconds for 1000 reps of sudoku.png
+OpenCV: 0.0304 seconds for 100 reps of sudoku.png
+Tensorflow (Manual Thresholding): 0.9486 seconds for a batch of 100 sudoku.png
-Tensorflow: 7.7971 seconds for 1000 reps of sudoku.png
+Tensorflow (Auto Thresholding): 0.9317 seconds for a batch of 100 sudoku.png
 ```